maddie480/ExtendedVariantMode/README.md

 * **Dash count**: disable dashing or give Madeline up to 5 dashes (also affects refills)
 * **Ground friction**: make the ground more or less slippery everywhere

+Enabling Extended Variant Mode will add the Variant Mode logo to the Chapter Complete screen.

 **Compatible with Everest 862 and later.**

 ## How to install